influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

            WHERE cpu = \'cpu-total\'
            ')
 ```
-In Example 5 above the string is broken up to make the query more easily understood.
+In Example 8 above the string is broken up to make the query more easily understood.

 ##### String templates

 String templates allow node properties, tags and fields to be added to a string.
+The format follows the same format provided by the Golang [text.template](https://golang.org/pkg/text/template/) package.
 This is useful when writing alert messages.
 To add a property, tag or field value to a string template, it needs to be wrapped inside of double curly braces: "{{}}".

-**Example 6 &ndash; Variables inside of string templates**
+**Example 9 &ndash; Variables inside of string templates**
 ```javascript
 |alert()
   .id('{{ index .Tags "host"}}/mem_used')
   .message('{{ .ID }}:{{ index .Fields "stat" }}')
 ```
-In Example 6 three values are added to two string templates.
+In Example 9 three values are added to two string templates.
 In the call to the setter `id()` the value of the tag `"host"` is added to the start of the string.
 The call to the setter `message()` then adds the `id` and then the value of the field `"stat"`.

 String templates are currently applicable with the [Alert](/kapacitor/v1.3/nodes/alert_node/) node and are discussed further in the section [Accessing values in string templates](#accessing-values-in-string-templates) below.